The Influence of Jesus’ Teachings on Christian Ethics

 Jesus openly confronted social injustices and advocated for a society based on justice and fairness.
 He spoke against the exploitation of the poor, the mistreatment of marginalized groups, and the abuse of power by religious and political authorities.
 Jesus’ teachings on justice were radical for his time, as they called for a complete transformation of societal structures and values.

-See also Understanding the Practical Relevance of Biblical Texts
+See also Understanding the Importance of the Creation Narrative in Genesis

 Parable of the Workers in the Vineyard